 Our dedicated teams are responsible for the provision of water supplies associated with all aspects of development.
 Whether it is a new housing settlement, a commercial development, or the building or conversion of individual homes, we are here to help.

 Included in this charter are tables that list exactly what a developer is required to submit or do in order for us to be able to provide each of the services.
 If the criteria for each application are met, your application will run more smoothly and will not be subject to delays.

-This charter does not aim to provide in-depth information on each of the processes described within it, it merely outlines the services we provide and the timescale (in calendar days) we provide them in, as well as the information that has to be provided, or the activities that have to have been completed, by Developers, or those working on their behalf, to enable us to provide those services.
+This charter does not aim to provide in-depth information on each of the processes described within it – it merely outlines the services we provide and the timescale (in calendar days) in which we provide them.
+It also outlines the information that must be provided or the activities that must be completed by developers or those working on their behalf, to enable us to provide those services.
 Each section in this charter does, however, provide further details of the source of further information on the activities being discussed.

-In our resources section listed here you will find information on all charges and will help understand things like:
+In our resources section listed here you will find information on all charges which will help understand things like:

 For further information, please see the useful documents listed.

 For details of the Bristol Water code of practice on enforcement of the Water Regulations, please continue to read below.

 We’ve created a new calculator to allow developers and SLP providers to calculate indicative quotes.
 This can be found within the ‘Useful documents’ section of this page.

 This article helps you understand the water rules and regulations around water.